 For each ELA and Mathematics academic achievement test (i.e., SC READY and SC ALT) administered to students at the school (or within the district or state, as appropriate for comparison metrics or for district or state report cards), aggregated scores are reported in two ways.
-First, the proportion of students who meet or exceed expectations are reported along with the number of students who meet or exceed expectations displayed as the numerator of a fraction with the total number of students included in the indicator displayed in the denominator.
+First, the percent of students who meet or exceed expectations are reported along with the number of students who meet or exceed expectations displayed as the numerator of a fraction with the total number of students included in the indicator displayed in the denominator.

-Second, the proportion of all students who score at each separate achievement level (whether that achievement level was demonstrated via the SC READY or SC ALT) will be reported along with the proportion of students eligible to take the achievement test in question who were not tested.
-Each of the proportions displayed in this second, more detailed report (including the proportion not tested) will be accompanied the number of students who scored at the achievement level in question (or the number of students not tested) displayed as the numerator of a fraction with the total number of students included in the indicator displayed in the denominator.
+Second, the percent of all students who score at each separate achievement level (whether that achievement level was demonstrated via the SC READY or SC ALT) will be reported along with the percent of students eligible to take the achievement test in question who were not tested.
+Each of the percentages displayed in this second, more detailed report (including the percent not tested) will be accompanied the number of students who scored at the achievement level in question (or the number of students not tested) displayed as the numerator of a fraction with the total number of students included in the indicator displayed in the denominator.

-As required by ESSA sections 1111(h)(1)(C)(ii) and 1111(h)(1)(C)(vii), proportions and numbers of students who meet or exceed expectations on academic assessments and who score at each separate achievement level on academic assessments (including the number and proportion of students not tested) shall be reported in the format described for all students included in the indicator, as well as disaggregated for students from major racial and ethnic groups, economically-disadvantaged students (as compared to students who are not economically disadvantaged), children with disabilities (as compared to children without disabilities), Multilingual learners (MLs), students by gender, migrant students, students identified as homeless, students in foster care, and students with a parent or guardian who is a member of the Armed Forces (as defined in section 101(a)(4) of Title 10, United States Code).
+As required by ESSA sections 1111(h)(1)(C)(ii) and 1111(h)(1)(C)(vii), percentages and numbers of students who meet or exceed expectations on academic assessments and who score at each separate achievement level on academic assessments (including the number and percent of students not tested) shall be reported in the format described for all students included in the indicator, as well as disaggregated for students from major racial and ethnic groups, economically-disadvantaged students (as compared to students who are not economically disadvantaged), children with disabilities (as compared to children without disabilities), Multilingual Learners (MLs), students by gender, migrant students, students identified as homeless, students in foster care, and students with a parent or guardian who is a member of the Armed Forces (as defined in section 101(a)(4) of Title 10, United States Code).

-All fractions reporting ELA and Mathematics academic achievement for all students included in this indicator (including the proportion of all students who meet or exceed expectations, the proportion of all students who score at each separate achievement level, as well as the proportion of all students not tested) are expected to have the same denominator for each test, described in the forthcoming "What Students are Included in the Indicator" section.
+All fractions reporting scores for all students included in this indicator (for either test included in the indicator) are expected to have the same denominator, including the percent of all students who meet or exceed expectations, the percent of all students who score at each separate achievement level, as well as the percent of all students Not Tested.
 Fractions reporting the achievement of subgroups of students may not sum to the total number of all students included in the indicator for each test as subgroups containing fewer than 20 students shall not be reported.